-The Financial statements summary (IR 10) form is designed to collect information for statistical purposes.
-Inland Revenue uses this statistical information to evaluate tax compliance risk and assist with policy and strategic research.
-The information gathered is passed on to Statistics New Zealand which produces the annual enterprise survey, a national business database which supports whole-of-government economic, fiscal and monetary decision making.
+The Financial statements summary (IR10) form collects information for statistical purposes.
+We use this information to evaluate tax compliance risk, form policy and for strategic research.
+We pass information on to Statistics New Zealand, which produces a national business database supporting whole-of-government economic, fiscal and monetary decision making.

-Completing an IR 10 form helps speed up the processing of tax returns.
-If an IR 10 is completed, financial statements don't have to be included, although they may be requested later.
-The IR 10 is not designed to replace financial statements.
-The form is a summary of the financial statements of a business.
+Completing an IR10 helps speed up the processing of tax returns.
+If an IR10 is completed, financial statements don't have to be included, although they may be requested later.
+The IR10 is a summary of the financial statements of a business and does not replace them.